-Eline Severs is a postdoctoral researcher at the Department of Political Science, Vrije Universiteit Brussel.
+Eline Severs is an assistant professor at the Department of Political Science, Vrije Universiteit Brussel.
 She conducts research on representative democracy within the framework of the VUB Strategic Research Programme 'Evaluating Democratic Governance in Europe' (EDGE).
 She is also an affiliated member of RHEA, the VUB Centre of Expertise on Gender, Diversity, and Intersectionality.

 Eline conducts research on political representation.
 Her current research projects centre on (i) the legitimacy of representative democracies and (ii) social group representation:

 - Her research on the legitimacy of representative democracies seeks to shed light on the meaning of the so-called crisis of representation in contemporary democracies.
 Abandoning prior conceptions of what constitutes legitimacy, she studies (through interviews and focus groups) how elected representatives and citizens give meaning to their expectations toward and disappointments with representative democracy.